OpenBEL/bel-editor/README.rst

 The BEL Editor uses the Indigo_ release of Eclipse_ (version 3.7.x).
 Installation and upgrades are handled from Eclipse.
-To install the BEL Editor in your version of Eclipse, see the `OpenBEL Eclipse repository`_ for our repository's URLs.
+To install the BEL Editor in your version of Eclipse, see the `OpenBEL Eclipse repository`_.
 For detailed instructions, see `Getting Started`_ in the wiki_.

 .. _BEL: http://www.selventa.com/technology/bel-framework
 .. _BEL Framework: http://openbel.org